Partnership expands college’s Open Lab model of learning to Erie school

 The partnership grew out of talks by Ford and Bishop Dwane Brock, a longtime advocate for the neighborhoods near the Parade Street corridor.
 Brock is pastor of Victory Christian Center and CEO of the Eagle’s Nest and the East Side Renaissance.

-Two school directors—Dr. Greg Filbeck from the Black School of Business (now serving as interim vice chancellor and associate dean for Academic Affairs) and Dr. Melanie D. Hetzel-Riggin from the School of Humanities and Social Sciences—as well as Felicia Presley, associate director of admissions and multicultural recruitment, have teamed up to coordinate Behrend’s efforts at the Eagle’s Nest, scheduling a variety of programming and presentations.
+Dr. Melanie D. Hetzel-Riggin, director of the School of Humanities and Social Sciences, along with Dr. Greg Filbeck, interim vice chancellor and associate dean for Academic Affairs, and Felicia Presley, associate director of admissions and multicultural recruitment, are working together to coordinate Behrend’s efforts at the Eagle’s Nest, scheduling a variety of programming and presentations.

-“It’s Behrend walking the walk and meeting Penn State’s land-grant institution mission,” Hetzel-Riggin added.
+“It’s Behrend walking the walk and meeting Penn State’s land-grant institution mission,” Hetzel-Riggin said.
 “Faculty and staff members have been happy to get involved.”